 The Jardin had tried for years to cultivate alpine plants to no success until the decision was made to specifically construct an alpinum in the 1930s.
 Its recessed location protects the plants within from heat and cold, with 36-degree Fahrenheit (20 degrees Celsius) differences between sections of the space.
 The plants were arranged in a more naturalistic arrangement to mimic their native mountain environment.

-The original collection contained only alpine seeds, but since then has expanded to include plants from mountains all over the world, with over 2,000 species present on its grounds.
+The original collection contained only alpine seeds, but since then has expanded to include plants from mountains all over the world (Alpine Europe, Atlas mountains of North Africa, the Himalayas and the mountains of Honshu, Japan), with over 2,000 species present on its grounds.